berick/OpenSRF/README_REDIS.md

     would just manages child procs.
 In addition to more speed, would resolve situations where Listeners choke cramming large messages down their pipe-to-child.
+* Listeners could still listen for command messages
+  * Shutdown, reload, dynamically raise max children, etc.
+  * Requests for data, e.g. drone stats (similar to router info messages)
-* OpenSRF request "backlog" no longer needed.
-Unprocessed requests will stay in the Redis message queue instead of filling up the listener's network buffer.
+* OpenSRF request "backlog" no longer required.
+Unprocessed requests can stay in the Redis message queue instead of filling up the listener's network buffer.

 ## Limitations